Peter Posa

 Peter Paul Posa MNZM (8 August 1941 – 3 February 2019) was a New Zealand guitarist most famous for his instrumental "The White Rabbit", which was released in 1963.
 The song is a guitar instrumental that sold 100,000 copies.

 Career

 Posa was born in West Auckland, New Zealand, on 8 August 1941 to Paul and Millie Posa, who had migrated from Croatia.
-Posa started learning the ukelele at the age of seven and formed his first band when he was 18 years old.
+Posa started learning the ukulele at the age of seven and formed his first band when he was 18 years old.

 In the 2008 Queen's Birthday Honours, Posa was appointed a Member of the New Zealand Order of Merit, for services to entertainment.
 Posa died at Waikato Hospital on 3 February 2019 at the age of 77.

 In 2012, White Rabbit The Very Best of Peter Posa went to the top of the New Zealand album charts, spending six weeks at the number-one spot.